 Think of what you do when you feel angry, your unconscious reaction is to clench your jaw.
 This same action of clenching happens in your hip when we feel threatened or hear bad news, our natural response to stress is to bend forward and raise our knees up into a fetal position to protect our core.
 This action uses the hips and when these muscles have been clenched tightly they can shorten and the tension never fully releases so it not only traps muscular tension, but also emotional tension as well.
 This unconscious tension can be held from one traumatic event, or lots of little events where the stress of feelings like sadness, fear and worry are stored at the hips.
+Throwing a hip opening pose or two into your routine will work wonders!

 1.Bound angle pose (Baddha Konasana)